atet/unity/README.md

    [![.img/step03f.png](.img/step03f.png)](#nolink)

    * The script is now a component of the `GameObject`
-   * We are going to double-click on this newly created script in the bottom-center window pane and it will open in VSCode
+   * We are going to double-click on this newly created script in the bottom-center windowpane and it will open in VSCode

    [![.img/step03g.png](.img/step03g.png)](#nolink)

+   * If this is your first time opening a file in VSCode, it may download some extras to help read the specific programming language you're using
+   * Click on the `X` button on the bottom windowpane **once all the extras are finished downloading and installing**
    * Unity will provide a default template for every new script
-   * If this is your first time opening a file in VSCode, it may download some extras to help read the specific programming language you're using
-   * Click on the `X` button on the bottom window pane once everything is finished downloading and installing

    [![.img/step03h.png](.img/step03h.png)](#nolink)

-   * For now, just erase everything and copy-paste the code below and save the file:
+   * For now, just erase the default template code and copy-paste the code below and save the file:

    ```cs
    using System.Collections;